logos-blockchain/lssa/README.md

 ### Example: creating and transferring tokens across states

 1. Token creation (public execution):
-   - Alice submits a transaction to execute the token program `Create` function on-chain.
+   - Alice submits a transaction to execute the token program `New` function on-chain.
    - A new public token account is created, representing the token.
    - The minted tokens are recorded on-chain and fully visible on Alice's public account.
 2. Transfer from public to private (local / privacy-preserving execution)